One of the best winter activites in Northern Norway is to see the reindeer in Tromsø. Here’s exactly how to do that!

 Eagles are officially the most common reindeer predator (although Per considered wolverines to be the worst); they can pick up baby reindeer when they weigh 10 kg and can puncture the lungs of a fully-grown reindeer.

-“This is the way of nature.
-Who are we to change it?”
+He ended by profoundly telling us “This is the way of nature.
+Who are we to change it?”.

 Anyone can be a reindeer herder, but only Sami people can own reindeer